morfeojs/morfeo/packages/core/README.md

 ### parsers

-The `parsers` singleton will covert a CSS IN JS object that uses the values of the theme into a valid Css in JS object that you can use to directly style your components or passing to other tools like jss or styled components to style your components:
+The `parsers` singleton will covert a CSS in JS object that uses the values of the theme into a valid CSS in JS object that you can use to directly style your components or passing to other tools like JSS or styled components to style your components:

 ```typescript
 const style = parsers.resolve({